bernhardAxonIvy/doc/source/engine-guide/tool-reference/engine-cockpit/security.rst

 from a :ref:`engine-cockpit-security-system`.
 To do so, the user needs to be synced from a security system with :ref:`Additional LDAP Attributes
 <engine-cockpit-security-system-detail>` configured.
 If this is the case,
 properties (e.g. phone number) should be appearing here.
-Be aware of that this properties can only be edited on your security system.

 .. figure:: /_images/engine-cockpit/engine-cockpit-user-detail.png